Veterans Memorial Coliseum (Portland, Oregon): Major events

 The Memorial Coliseum was designed with large doors at both ends to accommodate the floats of the Portland Rose Festival's Grand Floral Parade.
 The 4.2 mi parade traditionally has begun at the Memorial Coliseum, where paying guests watch the parade cross the Coliseum's floor from reserved seats inside and from bleachers outside.
 In 2025, the parade did not utilize the building.
 The Rose Festival Queen's coronation has also been held in the facility since 1961.

 On August 22, 1965, The Beatles played two shows at Memorial Coliseum to 20,000 screaming fans as part of their 1965 American Tour.
 Allen Ginsberg, who was in the audience, wrote a poem about the event called "Portland Coliseum".
 Led Zeppelin performed at the Coliseum on May 7, 1969, during their second North American concert tour and returned during their fifth and eighth tours in 1970 and 1972, respectively.
 The Monkees performed at the coliseum on August 26, 1967.

 Elvis Presley performed at Memorial Coliseum on November 11, 1970, April 27, 1973, And Again on November 26, 1976, in front of 12,000 13,000 and 11,000 fans, respectively.
 The Bee Gees performed two sold-out concerts on July 17 and 18, 1979, as part of their successful Spirits Having Flown Tour.

+The Grateful Dead have played at the Memorial Coliseum on five occasions between June 1973 and August 1983, with their shows on June 24, 1973 and May 19, 1974 recorded for the box set Pacific Northwest '73–'74: The Complete Recordings.

 Bon Jovi played at the Memorial Coliseum for two consecutive nights as part of their New Jersey Syndicate Tour.
 During these shows on May 8, 1989, and May 9, 1989, the band recorded most of the footage for their music video Lay Your Hands On Me.

 A political rally for 2000 presidential candidate Ralph Nader sold 10,500 $7-tickets at the venue on August 26, 2000, with every seat sold except those behind the stage.
 President Barack Obama spoke at the Memorial Coliseum on March 21, 2008, before winning the Democratic Nomination.